Free shipping to 48 States!

 • Forming sentences incorrectly or struggling to remember the correct word to use in a sentence

-• Compared to others their age, struggling with coloring, sticking and cutting
+• Struggling with coloring, sticking and cutting compared to others their age

-• Finding learning to read difficult, with a lack of focus on certain words or phrases
+• Difficulties learning to read, with a lack of focus on certain words or phrases

 • Struggling to remember numbers and names of teachers or friends